tbckr/sgpt/DEVELOPMENT.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Preqrequisites

+We use Task to manage our build and development tasks.
+To install Task, follow the instructions on the [Task website](https://taskfile.dev/installation/).
+Please make sure you have task installed before you begin.

 ## Source Build

 ### Go Build